 Three generations of Willets have devoted their lives to what we today recognize as Willet Hauser Architectural Glass®.

 Studio founder William Willet was an American portrait painter, muralist, stained glass designer, studio owner and writer.
-An early proponent of the Gothic Revival and active in the Early School of American stained glass, he founded the Willet Stained Glass and Decorating Company - now Willet Hauser Architectural Glass® - with his wife and partner Anne Lee Willet, in protest against the opalescent pictorial windows which were the rage at the turn of the twentieth century.
+An early proponent of the Gothic Revival and active in the Early School of American stained glass, he founded the Willet Stained Glass and Decorating Company – now Willet Hauser Architectural Glass® – with his wife and partner Anne Lee Willet.
 Before he began creating works in stained glass, William Willet was a portrait painter with a rather distinguished clientele.
 He painted portraits for President McKinley, John Jacob Astor, and many others.
 Willet was considered by many to be the foremost American stained glass designer at the time of his death in 1921.

-Mr. Willet has a lengthy list of unique accomplishments and commendations from stained glass, architectural and artistic organizations.
-In 2009, on behalf of the Stained Glass Association of America, Mr. Willet received the Association’s Lifetime Achievement Award - celebrating his lifelong pursuit of excellence in the art and craft of stained glass.
-His lifelong devotion to the studio his grandfather began continues today in his role as independent studio consultant for Willet Hauser Architectural Glass®.
+E. Crosby Willet has a lengthy list of unique accomplishments and commendations from stained glass, architectural and artistic organizations.
+In 2009, on behalf of the Stained Glass Association of America, Mr. Willet received the Association’s Lifetime Achievement Award – celebrating his lifelong pursuit of excellence in the art and craft of stained glass.